Open-Vocabulary Octree-Graph for 3D Scene Understanding: Experiment

 \section{Experiment}

-To validate the versatility and effectiveness of our method, we carry out extensive experiments, including semantic/instance segmentation, text-based object retrieval, and path planning.
-We compare our method with different SOTA methods in these tasks, and conduct comprehensive ablation studies to investigate several key designs.
-More results and analyses can be found in our \textbf{supplementary material}.
+To validate the versatility and effectiveness of our method, we carry out extensive experiments, including semantic segmentation, instance segmentation, text-based object retrieval, and path planning.
+We compare our method with different SOTA methods in these tasks, and conduct comprehensive ablation studies to investigate several key components, demonstrating the effectiveness of our designs.